jdpr007/PIManager/README.md

 A previous version included whisper/say/party "notify on cast" options.
 These were removed because the WoW server blocks/throttles addon-automated whispers (an anti-spam measure), so they could not be made reliable.
 See `IRONCLAD_RULES.md` for details.

----

 ## Coding disclosure

 This project was entirely vibe coded using Claude Opus 4.8.
-The addon — including its frame discovery, overlay logic, options panel, and documentation — was developed iteratively in conversation with the model rather than hand-written line by line.
+The addon — including its target resolution, auto-maintained Blizzard macro, minimap button, player list UI, and documentation — was developed iteratively in conversation with the model rather than hand-written line by line.